SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # Analysis drawn on the effectiveness of each of the test classes

-### Analysis of the Effectiveness of Each Test Class

 In this analysis, we evaluate how well each test class works by examining its coverage, strength, and ability to detect faults, including how effectively it handles edge cases.
 Here's what we found:

 **DatautilitiesTest**